posted on: 13 December 2017

-The volunteer award program is organized each year to honor our volunteers for their contribution to Tewa's annual activities.
-They are the pillars of our organization that not only supports us on our ongoing programs but are our messenger who spread the message of community philanthropy, women empowerment, feminist perspectives, and gender equality in local community.
-On the occasion of International volunteers day the award program was conducted on 5th December, 2017 at Daballi.
+The volunteers award program is organized each year to honor our volunteers for their contribution to Tewa's annual activities.
+They are the pillars of our organization who not only supports us on our ongoing programs but are our messenger who spread the message of community philanthropy, women empowerment, feminist perspectives, and gender equality in local community.
+On the occasion of International volunteers day, the award program was conducted on 5th December, 2017 at Daballi.

-The program started with the welcome speech by Nirmala Tewa's President K.C PHD where she mentioned that the volunteers are the gems of community and encouraged their valuable engagement in social structure of the society to bring a positive change.The chief guest of the program was Lily Thapa founder of Women for Human Rights single women groups (WHR) and President of Sankalpa.
+The program started with the welcome speech by Dr. Nirmala K.C.
+Tewa's President where she mentioned that the volunteers are the gems of community and encouraged their valuable engagement in social structure of the society to bring a positive change.The chief guest of the program was Lily Thapa, founder of Women for Human Rights single women groups (WHR) and President of Sankalpa.
 Similar we had another special guest Saru Aryal Pradhan who is the annual donor of Tewa.

 Lily thapa delivered a speech highlighting how Tewa's Founder Rita Thapa has encouraged her to begin a carrier in the field of social work in her initial start of her carrier.
 For her Rita Thapa is not only an inspiration but as a teacher who showed her the footstep to follow.
 She illustrated how Tewa has been producing leaders through the volunteer program each year from the local communities.
 Similarly Saru Aryal Pradhan thanked Tewa for supporting women groups, she always believed in working together to achieve a goal that can bring changes at the societal level.
 She highlighted that being a donor of Tewa it gives her immense pleasure and satisfaction for supporting the women's group of Nepal and committed her confirmation to support Tewa till she lives in the world.